• Skip to primary navigation

 The mountain hut itself has undergone many renovations since his grandfather built it in 1967.
 Walter envisions continuing to expand the farm and restaurant.

-In the not-to-distant future, he would like to elevate the Malga Schgaguler Schwaige experience further by adding another stable.
+In the not-too-distant future, he would like to elevate the Malga Schgaguler Schwaige experience further by adding another stable.
 His hope is to make it a place where guests can also educate themselves about sustainable farming practices on the Alpe di Siusi.

 Dining at Malga Schgaguler Schwaige